timday/coronavirus/docs/index.md

   Living Environment                      : -0.308
   Employment                              :  0.300
   Health Deprivation and Disability       :  0.282
-  IMD                                     :  0.205
+  IMD                                     :  0.205  - An "Index of Multiple Deprivation" aggregate of the other measures.
   Income                                  :  0.183
-  IDACI                                   :  0.162
+  IDACI                                   :  0.162  - Income Deprivation Affecting Children Index
   Crime                                   :  0.087
-  IDAOPI                                  : -0.061
+  IDAOPI                                  : -0.061  - Income Deprivation Affecting Older People Index
 ```
 Note that while for most of these "deprivation index" numbers a higher score implies more deprivation, that appears to be reversed for the "Living Environment" score.
 I'm not sure of the interpretation of the "Barriers to Housing and Services" score either, but a high number seems to be frequently associated with wealthy ( and therefore unaffordable) areas.

-### Brexit
+### Brexit and demographics

 Plotting case-count growth against the 2016 Leave vote also shows some correlation:

 [![UK case counts vs. 2016 Leave vote](img/uk/small/brexit-England.png)](img/uk/brexit-England.png)

+Reminder: correlation is not causation!
+And calling COVID-19 "The Brexit Disease" or "Leave Fever" would just be silly.

-However against demographics from the 2011 census, there seems to be very little:
+However, perhaps surprisingly, plotting case-count growth against demographics from the 2011 census there seems to be very little connection:

 [![UK case counts vs. demographics](img/uk/small/oldies-England.png)](img/uk/oldies-England.png)

-which is a little surprising when there is actually a very large correlation between the same demographic measure and the Leave vote!
+which seems all the more surprising considering that there is actually a rather large correlation between the same demographic measure and the Leave vote:

 [![Leave vote vs. demographics](img/uk/small/oldies-vote-England.png)](img/uk/oldies-vote-England.png)